EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

    :align: center
    :width: 50%

-For this chapter, we will start from the empty dashboard provided by the `awesome_tshirt` addon.
+To get started, you need a running Odoo server and a development environment setup.
+Before getting into the exercises, make sure you have followed all the steps described in this :ref:`tutorial introduction <tutorials/discover_js_framework/setup>`.
+For this chapter, we will start from the empty dashboard provided by the `awesome_dashboard` addon.
 We will progressively add features to it, using the Odoo JavaScript framework.

 .. admonition:: Goal